OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/approximating_totals.rst

   (with the exception of `PetscKSP`) support the solution of such a system.
 However, when you linearize the submodel to determine derivatives around a complex point, the application of complex step loses some of its robust properties when compared to real-valued finite difference (in particular, you get subtractive cancelation which causes increased inaccuracy for smaller stepsizes.)
+When OpenMDAO encounters this situation, it will warn the user, and the inner approximation will automatically switch over to using finite difference with default settings.

 **Care must be taken with iterative solver tolerances; you may need to adjust the stepsize for complex step:**
   If you are using an interative nonlinear solver, and you don't converge it tightly, then the complex stepped